akkarachaiwangcharoensap/CMPT-1105-celcius-to-fahrenheit-calculation/README.md

-# CMPT 1105 Celcius To Fahrenheit Calculation
+# CMPT 1105 Celsius To Fahrenheit Calculation

 A Python example of converting celcius to fahrenheit.
 This demonstrates the usage of taking user input, format a string, and output appropriate string format.